dominikrys/dotfiles/README.md

 - Go through the `misc` and company-specific directories for anything that needs to be restored manually.

-- Configure system settings, Zoom settings, notifications sidebar.
+- Configure system settings, Zoom settings, widgets sidebar, dock, menu bar, run all apps,

 ## Making backups & maintenance